 - Doctor/Vet: CHF 110,000–130,000

 - Draftsman/Architect: CHF 75,000

 - Teacher: CHF 87,500

-Zurich’s Office for Economy and Labour also publishes an annual report outlining salaries in Zurich for almost every profession; the Lohnbuch 2018 (in German) includes data on typical salaries based on age and experience.
+Zurich’s Office for Economy and Labor also publishes an annual report outlining salaries in Zurich for almost every profession; the Lohnbuch 2019 (in German) includes data on typical salaries based on age and experience.